 Malignancies considered to have a high risk of transmission where donation is usually contraindicated-even if there has been a long cancer-free interval-include choriocarcinoma and malignant melanoma.
 The IPITTR reports transmission rates for choriocarcinoma and malignant melanoma of 93% and 74% respectively.
 In contrast, a UNOS database report of 140 transplants involving donors with a history of melanoma found a single case of transmission to a lung recipient from a donor with a 32-year cancer-free interval (melanoma stage not stated).
-A history of melanoma is considered a contraindication for donation except possibly for superficial spreading type with curative surgery of in situ melanoma.
-In the surgery of transmission is usually contraindicated-even if there has been a long cancer-free interval-even in the learner in the properties of the pr
+Generally, a history of melanoma is considered a contraindication for donation except possibly for superficial spreading type with curative surgery or in situ melanoma.

-Other cancers with a high risk (>10%) of transmission include renal cell carcinoma (if tumour size > 7cm or stages 2-4), lung, breast, and colon cancer, other than the exceptions outlined below: $^{136,138}$
+Other cancers with a high risk (>10%) of transmission include renal cell carcinoma (if tumour size > 7cm or stages 2 - 4), lung, breast, and colon cancer, other than the exceptions outlined below:

-In the case of a solitary, well-differentiated renal cell carcinoma the risk of transmission is minimal (<0.1%) if $\leq 1.0$ cm in size, or low (0.1 - 2.0%) if >1.0 cm and $\leq 2.5$ cm in size, even permitting transplantation of the affected kidney following tumour resection.
-136,138,141
+In the case of a solitary, well-differentiated renal cell carcinoma the risk of transmission is minimal (<0.1%) if $\leq$ 1.0 cm in size, or low (0.1 - 2.0%) if >1.0 cm and $\leq$ 2.5 cm in size, even permitting transplantation of the affected kidney following tumour resection.136,138,141